Published by: Ingrid King. Last Updated on: June 26, 2023 by Crystal Uys

 The Creamy treats are available in three flavors: chicken and liver, salmon, and scallop.
 We received the chicken and liver and salmon flavors, and given the girls’ enthusiasm for both, it was impossible to determine whether they had a favorite.

-The calorie count for each tube is approximately 45 calories, so if you have a cat who has to watch her weight, be sure to adjust her regular food accordingly so you don’t sabotage any weight loss or weight maintenance efforts.
+The calorie count for each tube is approximately 4.5 calories, so that’s pretty negligible in terms of adding to your cat’s daily calorie intake.
+However, if you have a cat who has to watch her weight, be sure to adjust her regular food accordingly so you don’t sabotage any weight loss or weight maintenance efforts.